cardano-foundation/developer-portal/docs/smart-contracts/eopsin.md

 ### Example contract

-This is a basic validator written in eopsin
+This is a basic validator written in eopsin:

 ```python
 from eopsin.prelude import *